-Key material financial risks Key sections applicable to this risk Credit risk Credit risk overview, management and control responsibilities The risk of financial loss resulting from: Maximum exposure to credit risk a counterparty failing to fulfil its obligations; or Credit quality a decrease in credit quality of a counterparty resulting in a Concentrations of credit risk financial loss.
-Credit risk incorporates the risks associated with us lending to customers who could be impacted by climate change, changes to laws, regulations, or other policies adopted by governments or regulatory authorities.
+Key material financial risks Key sections applicable to this risk Credit risk Credit risk overview, management and control responsibilities The risk of financial loss resulting from: Maximum exposure to credit risk a counterparty failing to fulfil its obligations; or Credit quality a decrease in credit quality of a counterparty resulting in a financial loss.
+Concentrations of credit riskCollateral management Credit risk incorporates the risks associated with us lending to customers who could be impacted by climate change, changes to laws, regulations, or other policies adopted by governments or regulatory authorities.
 Climate change impacts include both physical risks (climate- or weather-related events) and transition risks resulting from the adjustment to a low emissions economy.
 Transition risks include resultant changes to laws, regulations and policies noted above.
-Collateral management Market risk Market risk overview, management and control responsibilities The risk to the Group's earnings arising from: Measurement of market risk changes in interest rates, foreign exchange rates, credit spreads, Traded and non-traded market risk volatility and correlations; or Equity securities designated at FVOCI fluctuations in bond, commodity or equity prices.
-Foreign currency risk - structural exposure Liquidity and funding risk Liquidity risk overview, management and control responsibilities The risk that the Group is unable to meet payment obligations as Key areas of measurement for liquidity risk they fall due, including: Liquidity risk outcomes repaying depositors or maturing wholesale debt; orthe Group having insufficient capacity to fund increases in assets.
-Residual contractual maturity analysis of the Group's liabilities
+Market risk Market risk overview, management and control responsibilities The risk to the Group's earnings arising from: Measurement of market risk changes in interest rates, foreign exchange rates, credit spreads, Traded and non-traded market risk volatility and correlations; or Equity securities designated at FVOCI fluctuations in bond, commodity or equity prices.
+Foreign currency risk - structural exposure Liquidity and funding risk Liquidity risk overview, management and control responsibilities The risk that the Group is unable to meet payment obligations as Key areas of measurement for liquidity risk they fall due, including: Liquidity risk outcomes repaying depositors or maturing wholesale debt; or Residual contractual maturity analysis of the Group's liabilities the Group having insufficient capacity to fund increases in assets.